chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 ![Variants in one component](/design-systems-for-developers/design-system-consolidate-into-one-button.jpg)

-Add the components we found by downloading them to your computer and dropping them into your repository, as well as removing the application files that Create React App provided:
+At this stage it's safe to delete the src folder that Create React App created for us when we initialized our design system earlier.
+Don't worry we won't be needing it.
+Then you can add the components already found by downloading them to your computer and also into your local repository:

 ```bash
 rm -rf src